lasyalv/luxury-ambassador-event-study-engine/README.md

 ## CAAR Model Description

-The CAAR model aggregates abnormal returns over time and across firms (`conscientiateam.com`).
+The CAAR model aggregates abnormal returns over time and across firms.
 Its purpose is to identify whether, on average, the brand ambassador announcements cause a significant abnormal return.

 Implementation details:

 - We built Python functions to automate AR and CAAR calculations.
 - The analysis window was chosen as -5 to +5 trading days around each announcement.